I'm Dr. Neil Gale, Ph.D.

-I write about the Midway Plaisance from the entertainment
+I look at the Midway from the entertainment

 unrestrained good time."
 Here, the Victorian age of amusements

-ended and our modern age began.
+ended and a new modern age began.
 For the next hundred years,

 Chicago would help lead this revolution in American popular

-culture–the revolution that created the modern amusement park–a
+culture — the revolution that created the modern amusement park

 revolution that began here, on the Midway Plaisance, that summer